 4. Can I do Leh – Ladakh trip on bike with pillion?

-There are lot of factors that drive a successful trip to Leh – Ladakh on bike with pillion which are as distance of travel each day in your travel plan, the condition and power of your bike, luggage you carry on your bike including extra fuel, size of your pillion or your own size ;), your own skills of riding bike and maintaining balance.
+Similar to a bike ride to Spiti Valley, there are a lot of factors that drive a successful trip to Leh – Ladakh on a bike with a pillion.
+These factors include the distance of travel each day in your travel plan, the condition, and power of your bike, the luggage you carry on your bike with extra fuel, the size of your pillion, or your size ;), your skills of riding a bike and maintaining balance.

-- Since you will be traveling or be riding a lot almost every day in your Ladakh trip, on an average 7-8 Hrs per day, it is very important that you as well as your pillion are comfortable with such long rides together and do not complain about such long distances of travel.
+Since you will be traveling or be riding a lot almost every day in your Ladakh trip, on an average of 7-8 Hrs per day, you, as well as your pillion, must be comfortable with such long rides together.
+You should not complain about such long distances of travel.
 So, endurance and passion levels have to be high.

-cc, though preferable is 180+, so that your pillion does not need to get down at every other steep turn or rough patch which will be in abundance and then you asking him/her to run after bike on such high altitude with less acclimatized body 😀 😀
+You have a good condition of the bike that will not ditch you in the middle of no-where when putting load on it and also enough power in bike, at least 150cc, though preferable is 180+, so that your pillion does not need to get down at every other steep turn or rough patch which will be in abundance and then you ask him/her to run after bike on such high altitude with less acclimatized body 😀 😀

-- You need to also judge your own size as well as the size of your pillion to understand if you guys fit enough well without suffocating the bike power in plains as it will surely suffocate to an extent in the Himalayas especially in high altitude.
-Maybe go for a test ride of 200+ KMs a day with it to get a feel of it before your Ladakh trip
+You need to also judge your size as well as the size of your pillion to understand if you guys fit well enough without suffocating the bike power in plains as it will surely suffocate to an extent in the Himalayas especially in high altitude.
+Maybe go for a test ride of 200+ KMs a day with it to get a feel of it before your Ladakh trip.

-- Last but not the least, you have all the skills of maintaining the balance of bike on slippery roads, gushing water crossings, slush stretches, control on curves as your pillion moves, etc.. with a pillion sitting at your back with all that luggage you can imagine 🙂 🙂 …
+Last but not the least, you have all the skills of maintaining the balance of bike on slippery roads, or in gushing water crossings, mud stretches, and control on curves as your pillion moves, etc. You need these skills with a pillion sitting at your back with all that luggage you can imagine.

 5. Can I use low powered Bike for Leh – Ladakh trip?